reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 <figure class="align-center">
   <a href="{{ '/images/sp/model_calc_train.jpg' | absolute_url }}"><img src="{{ '/images/sp/model_calc_train.jpg' | absolute_url }}" alt=""></a>
-  <figcaption>Training a transformer with symbolic solver</figcaption>
+  <figcaption>Training a transformer with a symbolic solver.
+Masked positions in the target sequence are not used in the loss function, as they will be filled in by a symbolic solver.</figcaption>
 </figure>

 ### Experiment details